pdhimate/CarPricePrediction/README.md

 # Price prediction of a used car

 This POC invovled scraping data from an Australian website for reselling goods called GumTree.
 I have not included the code used for scraping in this repo.
-The dataset in available in the repo.
+The dataset is available in the repo.

 # Technologies used
 ML .Net, C#, VS 2019, .Net Core